 This takes away any monetary stress associated with the inability to work during an illness or disability, so you can focus more on getting well instead of worrying about money.

-Death in the family is the single, most impactful life event that can change a family’s life forever.
+Premature death is the single, most impactful life event that can change a family’s life forever.

 Understandably so, it’s a sensitive topic that most families aren’t comfortable talking about.